Amorites: Biblical Amorites

 The Book of Joshua states the five kings of the Amorites were first defeated with great slaughter by Joshua.
 Then, more Amorite kings were defeated at the waters of Merom by Joshua.
 It is mentioned that in the days of Samuel, there was peace between them and the Israelites.
 The Gibeonites were said to be their descendants, being an offshoot of the Amorites who made a covenant with the Hebrews.
 When Saul later broke that vow and killed some of the Gibeonites, God is said to have sent a famine to Israel.

 In 2017, Philippe Bohstrom of Haaretz observed similarities between the Amorites and modern-day Jews, since both may have originated from a single spot, spread around their regions and managed to stay distantly connected kinshipwise.
 He believes possibly either that Abraham was among the Amorites who migrated to the Land of Israel, around the same time of the destruction of the Sumerian capital Ur by Elamites in 1750 BCE, or suggests continuity between "the bible’s[sic] portrait of Israel’s tribal organization and mobile herding background" and that of the Amorites.
 Nonetheless, the Biblical writers only applied the Amorite ethnonym to Canaanite nations existing pre-Israelite conquest.
 According to biblical scholar Daniel E. Fleming, reasons for these biblical appearances include a polemical desire to use the stereotypes present in the Sumerian myth Marriage of Martu and explaining the acquisition of current territory, caveating both that the lack of evidence of biblical writers having access to contemporaneous texts describing the historical past of the Amorites may result in only an historical interest from their use of the ethnonym.

 Origin

 Terracotta of a couple, probably Inanna and Dumuzi, Girsu, Amorite period, 2000–1600 BC.
 Louvre Museum AO 16676.

 There are a wide range of views regarding the Amorite homeland.
 One extreme is the view that kur mar.tu/māt amurrim covered the whole area between the Euphrates and the Mediterranean Sea, the Arabian Peninsula included.
-The most common view is that the "homeland" of the Amorites was a limited area in central Syria identified with the mountainous region of Jebel Bishri.
+The most common view is that the "homeland" of the Amorites was a limited area in Western Mesopotamia, in what is now central Syria, identified with the mountainous region of Jebel Bishri or the Syrian steppe.
 The Amorites are regarded as one of the ancient Semitic-speaking peoples.

-The view that Amorites were fierce and tall nomads led to an anachronistic theory among some racialist writers in the 19th century that they were a tribe of "Aryan" warriors, who at one point dominated the Israelites.
-This belief, which originated with Felix von Luschan, fit models of Indo-European migrations posited during his time, but Luschan later abandoned that theory.
-Houston Stewart Chamberlain claims that King David and Jesus were both Aryans of Amorite extraction.
-The argument was repeated by the Nazi ideologue Alfred Rosenberg.
+According to Encyclopaedia Britannica, the Amorites were linked with western regions in early cuneiform records, but their homeland was more likely Arabia than Syria.